tfarkas86/aws-utils/README.md

   -t: Instance type.
 Not required, but will change your instance type if you desire.
 See AWS EC2 documentation.
 E.g., 'r5.xlarge'.

  `stop-ec2` takes only the `-h` argument.

+ Once the instance is started, you will received a message to standard out indicating the new IP address, and your `~/.ssh/config` file will be accordingly updated.
+Use the `ssh` command, e.g., `ssh my-ec2-name` to ssh into the running instance.